 Next, let’s turn our attention to the second most common STD, gonorrhea:

-As it turns out, the three states with the highest chlamydia rates also have the highest gonorrhea rates in America.
-Mississippi, Alaska and Louisiana top the nation when it comes to the rate of new gonorrhea, chlamydia, and overall STD infections.
-The gonorrhea infection rate is nearly 100 times higher in Mississippi than in Vermont, the state with the lowest rate.
+Mississippi, Alaska and South Carolina top the nation when it comes to the rate of new gonorrhea, chlamydia, and overall STD infections.
+The gonorrhea infection rate is nearly 8 times higher in Mississippi than in Vermont, the state with the lowest rate.
 Across the country, there is an enormous spread in the probability of gonorrhea infection depending on where you live.

 While HIV is much less common than chlamydia or gonorrhea, there is no cure.
 And while advances in medicine mean that HIV patients can live into their seventies, the life span of those with HIV is still much lower than those without the disease.